captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

-I’m a ex-cop, war veteran Senior Citizen with a legal rent control lease from 1978 and I never pay late --
+I’m a ex-cop, war veteran Senior Citizen with a legal rent control lease from 1978 and I never pay late—

 ---